 In the field: MSI and HSI in agriculture

 Precision agriculture refers to the use of technology to improve yield and reduce waste in farming practices, and vision is playing a huge part.
-AIRINOV is a French tech company putting Parrot SEQUOIA multispectral cameras into the sky on senseFly drones.
+AIRINOV is a French subsidiary of Parrot putting Parrot SEQUOIA multispectral cameras into the sky on senseFly drones.
 The multispectral sensor measures how much light is being reflected from crops and analysis of green, red and infrared light results in advice on the optimum amount and placement of fertilizer and pesticide.
 Such techniques require little processing power as only a “yes, no” outcome is required – does the area need more fertilizer/pesticide/water or not?
 DroneZon recently featured a very interesting article explaining multispectral imaging in agriculture in more depth – read it here.

 Hyperspectral sensors “see” an even wider range of spectral bands and are being used to monitor crops with even more detail and accuracy.
 Gamaya, a start-up born out of the Swiss EPFL (Federal Institute of Technology), has developed a drone-based hyperspectral camera along with a software toolkit which uses machine learning to interpret and act on what it’s seeing.
 Gamaya claim that, in addition to seeing that a crop is becoming diseased, data from the processed image is able to identify which disease is affecting the plant and suggest the best course of action.